 Newborn screening is the practice of testing newborn babies for certain harmful or potentially fatal disorders.
-Rhode Island law (23-13-13, 23-13-14) requires that all birthing hospitals in Rhode screen every baby for 29 conditions, including hearing loss.
+Rhode Island law requires that all birthing hospitals in Rhode Island screen every baby for 35 conditions, including hearing loss and critical congenital heart disease.
 All babies are tested because babies with these disorders often appear healthy at birth.
 Serious problems, including mental retardation and death, can be prevented if the disorders are discovered early.

 As a parent, you may refuse newborn screening for your baby only if your religious beliefs and practices do not allow this testing.
-If you refuse to have the test done, you will be asked to sign a paper stating that you refused to have your baby tested for these very serious disorders.
+If you refuse to have any tests done, you will be asked to sign a paper stating that you refused to have your baby tested for these very serious and potentially life-threatening disorders.